in , , , ,

 Disc Wear

-The first being increased wear of steel discs under frequent braking.
-This is caused by increased temperatures which causes the steel discs to wear off much easier than its rival.
+The first is the increased wear of steel discs under frequent braking.
+This is caused by increased temperatures, which cause the steel discs to wear off much easier than their rivals.

 Stopping Distance